Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 However, there are also risks.

-• It can strip too much natural oil
+• It can remove too much natural oil

 • It can weaken the skin barrier

-Avoid very hot water, as it is a major cause of razor burn.
+Avoid very hot water, as it can contribute to skin irritation and razor burn.

 Benefits and Risks of Cold Water

-However, cold water is not ideal during the shave itself.
+However, cold water is not always ideal during the shave itself.

 The Correct Shaving Routine